countertek/gatered/README.md

 Errors can be handled by importing either `gatered.RequestError` or `gatered.HTTPStatusError`, see [httpx exceptions](https://www.python-httpx.org/exceptions/) to learn more.

 See [`examples/`](https://github.com/countertek/gatered/tree/main/examples/) for more examples.
+Alternately, you can [fork the example repo on Replit](https://replit.com/@darekaze/gatered-examples#main.py) and play around online.

 ## License

-Copyright 2022 countertek
+Copyright 2022 CounterTek

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.